 Announced: December 11, 2013

-EXAM REVIEW POLICY
+EXAM REVIEW PROCESS

 The first and last names printed on your identification must match exactly the first and last names on your Authorization to Test (ATT).